Rivergrove City Council Goals 2019

 Continue work on the revision of land use ordinances, starting with the consolidation of our existing ordinances, correcting errors, and the addition of new ordinances and the comprehensive plan.
 Special consideration to be given to updating the flood plain ordinance to comply with current and/or proposed FEMA requirements.

-Councilor Bill Tuttle is in charge of the ordinance revision.
+Councilor Bill Tuttle is in charge of the code revision.

 Address the City’s specific design and safety plans for the roads within its city limits.
-Continue to work toward a safer route to and from River Grove School to include a change in the sign designation at 65th and raised cross walks where appropriate.
+Continue to work toward safer routes to and from River Grove School where appropriate.

-Councilor Carolyn Bahrman is in charge of Transportation.
+Councilor Jeff Williams is in charge of Transportation.

-Continue to develop 10-year park plans for both Lloyd Minor Park and Heritage Park.
-Complete baby swing area.
+Continue to develop short-term and long-term park plans for both Lloyd Minor and Heritage City Parks.

-Research done in the science of generosity shows that there's a positive feedback loop between happiness and giving.
+Research done in the science of generosity shows that there is a positive feedback loop between happiness and giving.
 Happy people give more and giving increases happiness.
-Therefore the focus of the giving program will be two-fold:
+Therefore, the focus of the giving committee will be two-fold:

-1) Initiate, inspire, and oversee activities that enhance well-being creating a strong community that unites neighbors through a common vision, acts of kindness, and community events.
+1. Initiate, inspire, and oversee activities that enhance well-being and create a strong community that unites neighbors through a common vision, acts of kindness, and community events; and

 Councilor Brenda Ruble is in charge of the Giving Program.

-Develop an active plan to record the City of Rivergrove’s history.
+Develop an action plan to record the City of Rivergrove’s history.
 Interview original citizens, record testimony, archive photos.

-Continue to improve information outreach to the community.
+Continue to improve information and outreach to the community.

-City Manager/ City Recorder Leanne Moll is in charge of public service.
+City Manager/ City Recorder John Leuthauser is in charge of public service.

 Work with City Planner, City Arborist, and the Mayor to educate the Planning Commission and City Council on the permits and application requirements of the new city Tree Ordinance.
 Help the City Manager develop application forms for the new City Tree Ordinance Permits.
 Plan an Arbor Day celebration.